afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to duplicate last line of a file
+Script to delete all files with .js extensions